jonels-msft/mcp-review/README.md

 ## Features

 - **36+ Specialized Critics**: Each critic focuses on specific aspects of code quality
-- **3 Fixing Strategies**: Automated methods for addressing critic findings
+- **3 Fixing Strategies**: Methods for addressing critic findings
 - **Explicit Invocation**: Users explicitly choose which critic or fixer to apply to their code
-- **Expert Frameworks**: Uses proven methodologies from the ai-review repository
+- **Proven Methodologies**: Uses established frameworks from the ai-review repository
-- **Two-Step Workflow**: Critique first, then apply appropriate fixing strategy
+- **Two-Step Workflow**: Analysis first, then apply fixing strategy

 ## Setup